kubesphere/website/content/en/blogs/Kubernetes-Backup-and-Restore-with-Kasten-K10 on-KubeSphere.md

 ## Provision a KubeSphere Cluster

-This article will introduce how to deploy Kasten on on KubeSphere Container Platform.
+This article will introduce how to deploy Kasten on KubeSphere Container Platform.
 You can install KubeSphere on any Kubernetes cluster or Linux system, refer to [KubeSphere documentation](https://kubesphere.io/docs/quick-start/all-in-one-on-linux/) for more details or vist the [Github]( https://github.com/kubesphere/website) of KubeSphere.

-After the creation of KubeSphere cluster, you can log in to KubeSphere web console:
+After the creation of KubeSphere cluster, you can log in to the KubeSphere web console:

 ![web console](/images/blogs/en/kastenk10image/kastenk10-step3.png)
 Click the button  "Platform" in the upper left corner and then select "Access Control"; Create a new workspace called Kasten-Workspace.